 What’s the solution?
 Leverage the single view of the customer to establish common metrics and ensure alignment.
 Start by jointly defining the goals and objectives for the fiscal period.
 Marketing is accountable for the generation of MQLs that align with the goal.
 Sales is accountable to further qualify and convert leads into opportunities.
 By working together on common goals and establishing common reporting frameworks, dashboard reports align.
 Friction is reduced.

 For most companies we are entering the annual planning season.
-As you develop your plans for next year download our research report.
+As you develop your plans for next year leverage SBI’s 2018 annual or .
 Review it with your team and your VP of Sales.
-In addition, sign up for our free workshop.
-In just 90-minutes you’ll discover additional benefits of Sales and Marketing alignment.
+In addition, request a workshop with one of our experts.
+You’ll discover additional benefits of alignment with Corporate, Product and Pricing.